Lemutisme/Distributionally-Robust-Path-Integral-Control/README.md

 # DR Control

-This is the repo of our paper [Distributionally Robust Path Integral Control](https://arxiv.org/abs/2310.01633)
+This is the implementation for our paper [Distributionally Robust Path Integral Control](https://arxiv.org/abs/2310.01633)

 ## Requirement